The-OpenROAD-Project/OpenLane/LOCAL_INSTALL.md

 You can invoke `python3 ./ol_install.py`.
 This tool copies the skeleton and installs all the tools to a directory of your choice, which is by default, `/opt/openlane`.
 Furthermore, if you are on CentOS 7, macOS or Ubuntu 20.04, the installer will offer to install all the required apt or yum packages for you.

+On macOS, it may be prudent to invoke it as `SKIP_TOOLS=drcu:cugr python3 ./ol_install.py` instead, as these tools are a nightmare to compile on macOS.

 The tools will all be installed with `/opt/openlane` as a prefix.
 You'll find all the repos in `/opt/openlane/build/repos` and a list of versions in `/opt/openlane/build/versions`.

 **DO NOTE:** We expect you to bring your own OpenROAD.
 This installer will make no attempt to install OpenROAD.